MidnightDreamerX17/skill20/Skills/WizardPotential.md

-# Wizard Magic (INT)
+# Wizard Potential (INT)

 Wizard Magic is based on study, grasping complex concepts, and trying to focus on magic by itself without any other distractions.
 Such a style of magic typically requires a large amount of formal education.
 That failing, much practice is required in order to master it.

-Read Wizard Scroll: Wizard Magic is added as a bonus to rolls to use the power of wizard scrolls, as well as to meld these scrolls into a spellbook.

-Wizard Spellbook: Each level of Wizard Magic allows the character to get one free spell in their spellbook.
-The spell must be of a Spell Circle that is allowed by their new Wizard Magic Level.
+Possible Spells: In combination with the Wizard Power (INT) skill, the character can use their Wizard Memorization Slots and Wizard Spell Energies as follows:

 - Level 1: 1st-circle spells
 - Level 3: 2nd-circle spells